Child Death

 South Essex NHS Partnership

-Action taken summary The Trust has improved how paediatric shifts are allocated to the Emergency Department, transferring responsibility for this from Paediatrics to the ED team.
-They have also developed governance for ma
+The Trust has improved how paediatric shifts are allocated to the Emergency Department and developed governance and management around staffing the Emergency Department.

 Sailor Court